Press advertising, off-the-page and inserts

 by SOFII

-This is an excellent example of how one campaign with an urgent and compelling message can be tailored and shaped to fit different types of donor.
+This campaign was wildly successful.
+It is an excellent example of how one appeal, with an urgent and compelling message, can be tailored to fit different types of donor.
+It is also integrated fundraising at its best.

 Read more